 Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERVFAIL.
-Queries to look up top level domains such as "com" and "net" and the DNS root zone are exempt from this limitation.
 The default is 75.

 notify-delay

 The delay, in seconds, between sending sets of notify messages for a zone.
 The default is five (5) seconds.